DarrylMathias/DarrylMathias/README.md

 Welcome to my GitHub!
-I'm a **Computer Science Engineering student** at **Thadomal Shahani Engineering College**, with a passion for **programming, data structures, algorithms**, and **front-end development**.
-This repository showcases my projects and my journey of continuous learning.
+I'm a **Computer Engineering** student from **Thadomal Shahani Engineering College**.
+Technology enthusiast currently diving deep into **full-stack dev** and **competitive programming**.
+Obsessed with building and breaking cool stuff on the internet and solving problems.
+Enthusiastic learner driven by curiosity — especially in areas like quantum physics, cosmology, and high-performance cars.

 ## Table of Contents